verhas/demo/jpms_annotation_demo/article.md

 That is the reason why most Java developers do not know well annotations and not because Java developers are ..
 I do not know.

-To be honest, annotation handlign is not something simple.
+To be honest, annotation handling is not something simple.
 It deserves an article especially when we want to handle annotations while using module systems.